-A number of rare side effects have been reported by patients who used azelaic acid.
-The incidence of these possible side effects isn’t known:
+A number of rare side effects have been reported by patients including:

 - Watery eyes

-People with asthma should use azelaic acid with caution.
-Azelaic acid has been shown to cause worsening of asthma symptoms in some individuals.
+People with asthma should use azelaic acid with caution, as it has been shown to cause worsening of asthma symptoms in some individuals.

 Can azelaic acid be used during pregnancy?

-Azelaic acid is considered to be safe for pregnant and breast-feeding women.
-There is currently no significant scientific evidence that azelaic acid could harm a fetus or pass into a mother’s breast milk.
-Still, it’s best to consult a healthcare professional before using azelaic acid if you’re pregnant, nursing or may become pregnant.
+Azelaic acid is considered to be safe for pregnant and breastfeeding women.
+Still, it’s always recommended to consult a health care professional before using this or any medication if you’re pregnant, nursing or may become pregnant.